glennsarti/PSSummitNA2019-Ships/Summit2019Agenda/README.md

 * Add `Get-Content` support to the Leaf objects.
 Note that you can't Get-Content on directories

   - Additional method called `[string] GetContent()` which returns a string

+## Step 6

+* Add cross leaf connections

+  - Must be very careful with connecting directories that you don't create circular references e.g.
+      `An AgendaSession has speakers` but also `A Speaker has AgendaSessions`, so you could end up in a loop

+  - However you can surface properties to the user that gives them hints to links but not creating a direct link.

+    > Unfortunately right now, Leafs and Directories don't know "where" they are e.g. you can't get the PSDrive name so you can't create direct links, just hints

+  - On Directories you can create properties to simulate Get-Content

+  - You can instantiate Leafs and Directories yourself